tweag/nickel/rfcs/007-bytecode-interpreter.md

 author: Yann Hamdaoui
 ---

-# Bytecode interpreter
+# RFC007: Bytecode interpreter

 ## Motivation

-At first, the main priorities of the Nickel project have been figuring out the core language, implementing basic tooling and ensuring a minimal viable developer experience.
-Now that the language has reached some stability, it becomes apparent that the performance of the interpreter beyond small-sized codebases is suboptimal: in absolute term regarding developer experience, compared to some other configuration languages (such as Nix) and compared to what an optimized interpreter written in Rust should be capable of.
+The first priorities of the Nickel project have been figuring out the core language, implementing basic tooling and ensuring a minimal viable developer experience.
+Now that the language has reached some stability, it becomes apparent that the performance of the interpreter beyond small-sized codebases is
+suboptimal: in absolute term regarding developer experience, compared to some other configuration languages (such as Nix, albeit not being especially known as very performant) and compared to what an optimized interpreter written in Rust should be capable of.
 We can do better than the current situation.

 There are many different routes to improve performance.
 One is to apply high-level optimizations to the source program, such as static contract elision